lucasmulato/bootcamps/complete-node-bootcamp-clone/readme.md

 # i cloned from https://github.com/jonasschmedtmann/complete-node-bootcamp

-## has the objetive here was to train my js, i only cloned .js files from it, to refresh my memory about it, since i learned in trybe.inc but i got out of it.
+## as the goal here was to train my js, i just cloned .js files from it, to refresh my memory about it, as i learned in trybe.inc but left it.